rogue-hack-lab/adopt-a-neighbor/README.md

 Also, if you are deploying this system for your community, consider the importance of following best practices around security of your system.
 Examples include end-to-end encryption, the storage and rotation of secrets, and the ability to respond to attacks in real time with tools like Cloudflare and a Web Application Firewalls.

-## Call for Contributors and Sponsors
-See the [project wiki](https://github.com/rogue-hack-lab/adopt-a-neighbor/wiki) to learn more about the project and how you can get involved.

-Downstream improvements are welcome and encouraged.
-We hope to see pull requests when and where it makes sense.
-You may make modifications to the software components and re-package as a part of another project.
-However, you must include the same license on the components and derivatives of components originating from this project.

 ## Contributors
 Add your username as a contributor by submitting a PR.